-While governments have already begun taking steps to lay down the groundwork for regulatory framework, some have gone further and have taken decisions – whatever the case we should be expecting interesting regulatory developments in the near future.
+While governments have already begun taking steps to lay down the groundwork for a regulatory framework, some have gone further and have made decisions – whatever the case we should be expecting exciting regulatory developments soon.
 Below are some of the cryptocurrency developments around the world:

-Japan has always been cryptocurrency friendly.
-Following a series of complications and major events such as the hack of the Tokyo based Mt.Gox, one of the largest crypto exchanges, Japan passed in April 2017 new regulations legitimating virtual currency transactions as a form of payment but has yet to define them as a legal tender.
-Additionally Japan required all digital currency exchanges to register and acquire a license with Japan’s regulator – the Financial Services Agency (FSA).
+Japan has always been cryptocurrency-friendly.
+Following a series of complications and significant events such as the hack of the Tokyo based Mt.Gox, one of the largest crypto exchanges, Japan passed in April 2017 new regulations legitimating virtual currency transactions as a form of payment but has yet to define them as a legal tender.
+Additionally, Japan required all digital currency exchanges to register and acquire a license with Japan’s regulator – the Financial Services Agency (FSA).
 Furthermore, following the hack of Coincheck, an exchange in the process of acquiring a license, FSA increased its oversight operations imposing punishments and halting operations for two exchanges.

-Japan regulator, recognising the difficulties of supervising cryptocurrencies, came together with the 16 licensed exchanges and created the Japan Virtual Currency Exchange Industry Association (VCEIA) with the aim of creating and enforcing rules and regulations, setting fines and developing the standard for crytpo-related products.
+Japan regulator, recognizing the difficulties of supervising cryptocurrencies, came together with the 16 licensed exchanges and created the Japan Virtual Currency Exchange Industry Association (VCEIA) intending to develop and enforce rules and regulations, setting fines and improving the standard for crypto-related products.

-Japan is still fine-tuning its regulatory framework and guidelines and we should expect some interesting developments as it may set the groundwork for other jurisdictions to follow.
+Japan is still fine-tuning its regulatory framework and guidelines, and we should expect some exciting developments as it may set the groundwork for other jurisdictions to follow.

-The British regulator Financial Conduct Authority (FCA) does not regulate digital currencies it does however purview over cryptocurrency derivatives because they are classified as financial instruments and they are required to meet the same anti-money-laundering counter-terrorism standards as other financial institutions, according to the Bank of England (BOE).
-ICO’s remain a grey area and they will be treated in a case-by-case basis by the FCA.
+The British regulator Financial Conduct Authority (FCA) does not regulate digital currencies.
+It does, however, monitor cryptocurrency derivatives since it classifies them as financial instruments.
+As such, it is required to meet the same anti-money-laundering counter-terrorism standards as other financial institutions, according to the Bank of England (BOE).
+ICO’s remain a grey area, and they will be treated on a case-by-case basis by the FCA.

-The UK Treasury established a cryptocurrency task force in March this year, comprised by the BOE and the FCA, which has opened up 24 investigations into unauthorized cryptocurrency businesses in effort to determine whether their activities require regulated supervision.
+The UK Treasury established a cryptocurrency task force in March this year, comprised of the BOE and the FCA.
+So far, it has opened up 24 investigations into unauthorized cryptocurrency businesses to determine whether their activities require regulated supervision.

-The current regulatory regime requires crypto firms to acquire e-money license before operating within the country.
-On that end several firms call for regulatory oversight and have already offered detailed proposals for licensed cryptocurrency exchanges, brokers and other trading platforms that support both fiat and digital currency related transactions.
+The current regulatory regime requires crypto firms to acquire an e-money license before operating within the country.
+On that end, several firms call for regulatory oversight and have already offered detailed proposals for licensed cryptocurrency exchanges, brokers and other trading platforms that support both fiat and digital currency-related transactions.

-China is currently one of the least crypro-friendly regions, treating Bitcoin and other crypto currencies as illegal.
+China is currently one of the least crypto-friendly regions, treating Bitcoin and other cryptocurrencies as illegal.
 The Chinese government has banned all ICO’s and has expressed concerns in cryptocurrency trading and related businesses.
-Mining in China is still prominent but are authorities are looking into ending the practice.
+Mining in China is still prominent, but it seems authorities are looking into ending the practice.

-However the bill is met with criticism as is seen as hasty response to the bankruptcy case.
-Despite its comprehensive structure on their sale and trade within Russia, it specifies that cryptocurrencies are not “legal methods of payment” and this causes fears of discouraging the Russian ICO market.
-This is however a first step in legitimating cryptocurrencies within Russian borders and we should expect more developments soon as the bill is being tested and fine-tuned.
+However, the bill is met with criticism, as is seen as a quick response to the bankruptcy case.
+Despite its comprehensive structure, it specifies that cryptocurrencies are not “legal methods of payment,” and this causes fears of discouraging the Russian ICO market.
+As this is a first step in legitimating cryptocurrencies within Russian borders, we should expect more developments soon as the bill is being tested and fine-tuned.

-Switzerland’s Financial Market Supervisory Authority (FINMA) is known to be one of the crypto-friendliest in the world being at the forefront of crypto regulation and ICO’s.
+Switzerland’s Financial Market Supervisory Authority (FINMA) is known to be one of the crypto-friendliest in the world, at the forefront of crypto regulation and ICO’s.

-The “Start-up Nation” have overwhelmingly embraced ICO’s and Blockchain technology as expected, however the banking regime remained hesitant, refusing, on some occasions to accept money originating from cryptocurrencies.
-This resulted in legal actions and in one case the Supreme Court interfered when Bank Leuni, the second largest lender of the country, tried to stop the activity of a local exchange.
+The “Start-up Nation” has overwhelmingly embraced ICO’s and Blockchain technology as expected.
+However, the banking regime remained hesitant, refusing, on some occasions to accept money originating from cryptocurrencies.
+Some of those instances resulted in legal actions and one case, the Supreme Court interfered when Bank Leuni, the second-largest lender of the country, tried to stop the activity of a local exchange.

-The main concern of Israeli Banks is money laundering via cryptocurrencies, for which the authorities have taken steps to address is by publishing a draft legislation signed by the finance minister.
-On the first of June a new law including provision for digital asset providers will come into effect, the draft notice is an addition to this new law.
+The main concern of Israeli Banks is money laundering via cryptocurrencies, for which the authorities have taken steps to address is by publishing draft legislation signed by the finance minister.
+On the first of June, a new law, including provision for digital asset providers, will come into effect.
+The draft notice is an addition to this new law.

-Riksbank, Sweden’s central bank, revealed plans to launch its own cryptocurrency, e-krona, last November.
-However the country’s banking community does not share the same enthusiasms as already the country uses electronic means for transactions and is well ahead in becoming the first “cashless economy”.
+Riksbank, Sweden’s central bank, revealed plans to launch its cryptocurrency, e-krona, last November.
+However, the country’s banking community does not share the same enthusiasm.
+The country already uses electronic means for transactions and is well ahead in becoming the first “cashless economy.”

 India is another non-friendly cryptocurrency region as is currently taking steps to render their use illegal.
 The government will “take all measures to eliminate the use of these crypto-assets in financing illegitimate activities or as part of the payment system,” stated India’s finance minister.

-Germany was the first country to accept Bitcoin as a currency back in 2014 and officially recognized Bitcoin as a legal tender in March.
-Board members of Germany’s central bank, the Deutsche Bundesbank, have called for effective and appropriate regulation of cryptocurrency and token markets, but stated this must be an international effort in order to be efficient and effective.
-To that end, Germany takes an active role in the wider discussion across EU decision makers regarding cryptocurrencies and Blockchain technology.
+Germany was the first country to accept Bitcoin as currency back in 2014 and officially recognized Bitcoin as a legal tender in March.
+Board members of Germany’s central bank, the Deutsche Bundesbank, have called for effective and appropriate regulation of cryptocurrency and token markets but stated this must be an international effort to be efficient and effective.
+To that end, Germany takes an active role in the broader discussion across EU decision-makers regarding cryptocurrencies and Blockchain technology.

 It should be noted that even though Germany remains friendly to cryptos and recognizes them as currencies, the authorities issue warnings regarding investing in ICO’s and their volatile market.
-There is no official regulation or supervising authorities therefor the cryptocurrency industry continues business as usual until further notice.
+There is no official regulation or supervising authority , so the cryptocurrency industry continues business as usual until further notice.

-US faces a challenge in regulating cryptocurrencies as the two governing bodies dealing with financial instruments, Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC), treat them as different assets, security and commodity respectively.
+The US faces a challenge in regulating cryptocurrencies as the two governing bodies dealing with financial instruments, Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC), treat them as different assets, security, and commodity respectively.
 The Treasury Department’s main concern on the matter is the use of cryptos for criminal activities and defines them as money.
-On the other hand, the IRS says cryptocurrencies are not actually a currency and defined them as property issuing guidelines on how they should be taxed.
+On the other hand, the IRS says cryptocurrencies are not a currency and set them as property issuing guidelines on how they should be taxed.

-As ICO’s found a favorable climate by investors within US, making regulation has become a necessity and efforts are made by the authorities to reach a consensus and create a clear and comprehensive regulatory regime.
+As ICO’s found a favorable climate by investors within the US, making regulation has become a necessity.
+Authorities make considerable efforts to reach a consensus and create a clear and comprehensive regulatory regime.

-South Africa’s central bank, arguing they do not ‘meet the requirements of money’, views cryptocurrencies as ‘cyber-tokens’ rather than normal currencies, as they do hold a highly volatile value therefore cannot be used as a stable means of exchange.
-The authorities have not yet taken an official stance against cryptocurrencies, but is clear that the banking institutions do not favor the use of them for transactions.
+South Africa’s central bank, arguing they do not ‘meet the requirements of money.’
+It views cryptocurrencies as ‘cyber-tokens’ rather than regular currencies, and due to their highly volatile value cannot be used as a stable means of exchange.
+The authorities have not yet taken an official stance against cryptocurrencies, but it is clear that the banking institutions do not favor the use of them for transactions.

-The Bank of France proposed a ban on their use until proper regulations are enacted in an effort to prevent money laundering, cyber-attacks and criminal enterprises.
-To address these concerns, the Ministry of Economy, created a task force earlier this year with purpose of examining possible regulations in an effort to develop proper legislation.
-However ICO’s, as investment opportunities, are is met with positivism and AMF, the French regulator, announced a proposal for legislation outlining rules for ICO’s in March.
+The Bank of France proposed a ban on their use until proper regulations are enacted to prevent money laundering, cyber-attacks, and criminal enterprises.
+To address these concerns, the Ministry of Economy, created a task force earlier this year to examine possible regulations to develop proper legislation.
+However ICO’s, as investment opportunities are is met with positivism and AMF, the French regulator announced a proposal for legislation outlining rules for ICO’s in March.

 The Italian authorities have only issued a reporting requirement by all financial institutions dealing with cryptocurrencies.
-The announcement by the Italian tax authority, that the purchases of virtual currency does not generate taxable income and is not subject to capital gains taxes, has only contributed to the use of cryptos by the Italian business community.
+The announcement by the Italian tax authority that the purchases of virtual currency do not generate taxable income and is not subject to capital gains taxes has only contributed to the use of cryptos by the Italian business community.

 The attention gathered by an Italian TV show focusing on local Blockchain leaders and specialists who share simplified explanations aimed to grow public awareness and acceptance of Blockchain is a testament to the need for Italian authorities to take action and regulate cryptocurrencies.